Fraser999/MaidSafe-Rust/README.md

-# Setup for Building on 32-bit Windows
+# Setup for Building on 32-bit Windows with MinGW

 1. Install [rustup](https://www.rustup.rs).